Image

 What Are Common Defenses Against Child Pornography Charges in Vernon County, MO?

-The Combs Waterkotte skilled Vernon County, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Vernon County, MO in cases just like yours.
+The Combs Waterkotte skilled Vernon County, MO child pornography defense team boasts a collective experience of more than 60 years, dedicated to defending clients across the Vernon County, MO area in cases similar to yours.
 While each case presents its own unique circumstances, our attorneys employ a variety of defense strategies, including:

-Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Vernon County, MO, or that the material didn’t belong to you.
+The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material did not belong to you.
 You also may not have even been aware of the existence of child porn.
 This may be used if child porn was discovered on a computer or hard drive that is shared, or to which individuals other than you may have had access without your knowledge.
 You also could have used an unsecured or shared network which enabled another individual to download child porn.
 An angry co-worker, employee, friend, ex-spouse, or other revengeful individual may be motivated to download child porn on your computer or hard drive in order to frame you in Vernon County, MO.

-Your knowledgeable Combs Waterkotte defense lawyer will work to establish that you were not aware of possessing child porn.
-Call us now at (314) 900-HELP or contact us online.
+Your Combs Waterkotte defense lawyer can establish the most important factor – that you didn’t possess child pornography to your knowledge.
+Give us a call now at (314) 900-HELP or contact us online.

 The internet poses various threats, and your computer may be exposed to viruses, spyware, malware, spam, or other elements without your knowledge.
 These intrusions could include child pornography or other obscene materials.
-Many individuals throughout Vernon County and Missouri have files on their computers that they are in the dark about.
+Many individuals throughout Vernon County and Missouri have files on their computers that they are unaware of.
 An accidental possession defense argues that you did not knowingly possess child pornography, emphasizing the unintentional nature of its presence on your device.

 A “Not Child Porn” Defense